BioVisionCenter/ome-zarr-converters-tools/README.md

 1. **Abstraction layer** for building OME-Zarr images and HCS plates from microscope metadata and image data
 2. **Customizable pipeline** for filtering, validating, registering, and tiling images
 3. **Python API** for building custom converters, with optional [Fractal](https://fractal-analytics-platform.github.io/fractal-server/) integration for parallel processing
-4. **Flexible input**: parse tiles from CSV/DataFrame tables or construct them programmatically
+4. **Flexible input**: parse tiles from DataFrames or construct them programmatically

 ### Architecture Diagram